 Banks and Banking

 No 9th-grade money education would be complete without covering banks and the banking system.
-Teachers can go over the various types of banks, how they work, and the role of the Federal Reserve and government in their operation.
+Teachers can go over the various types of banks, how they work, and the role of the Federal Reserve and the government in their operation.
 You can also explain how banking regulations, supervision, and monetary policy affect these financial institutions’ performance.
 Kids will be interested in the many financial services banks offer, including checking accounts, savings accounts, certificates of deposit (CDs), credit cards, and more.
 You may go in-depth into things like credit unions versus traditional banks, and the advantages and drawbacks of online banking institutions.

 The Federal Reserve Bank has a wealth of resources available, and as a primary operator in the banking system, it is an excellent destination.
 You will find many activities to hammer home crucial banking points, including:

 - · Trace the path of a dollar.
 Kids can learn what happens to their money after they buy an item.
-You can find worksheets and online flow charts and diagrams that students can use to show the path of their cash.
+You can find worksheets, online flow charts, and diagrams that students can use to show the path of their cash.
 You can expand this activity to show how the different branches of banks work together and how the codes and symbols on checks and bills mean specific things.
 When the activity is finished, they will see the complexity, but also the plain logic, of our money and banking system in the United States.

 9th Grade Lesson Plan #2